pedrovsiqueira/pokemon-ecommerce/README.md

 ## About The Project

-I create a Frontend E-Commerce application using the PokéAPI.
+I created a Frontend E-Commerce application using the PokéAPI.
 The following tasks were implemented successfully:

 - Product catalog
 - Side cart